CoreyWarren/Hackon-Hackathon-May-2021/README.md

 Run './code/controller/DiversityController.py' with Python.

 ## Q: What dependences does the main file have?
-The file utilizes these other files:
+The file utilizes these other files automatically:

 './code/controller/RecordKeeper.py'